(one synonym : Hemagalma inspersa Felder and Rogenhofer, 1875)

-The adult moths are brown with a curved dark submarginal line demarking a darker marginal area on each forewing.
-They rest with the hindwings covered by the forewings, like a minature Concord.
+The adult moths are brown with a curved dark submarginal line outlining a darker marginal area on each forewing.
+The moths rest with the hindwings covered by the forewings, like a minature Concord aircraft.
 The moths keep the unusually long labial palps projected in front of the head like a beak.
 The moths have a wingspan of about 3.5 cms.

 The eggs are bullet shaped, with 12 ridges around each one running from base to the apex.

 in Boisduval & Guenée: Uranides et Phalénites,

 Histoire naturelle des insectes; spécies général des lépidoptères,

 Volume 9, Part 10 (1857), p.
 128, No. 1125.

 (updated 31 March 2011, 21 October 2013, 3 May 2014, 18 December 2020)